ProjetMondrian/MondrianAlgorithm/README.md

 # MondrianAlgorithm

 Here is the algorithm to generate a painting in the style of Mondrian.
 The algorithm is implemented in Python.
+It chooses the color by calculating the mean of the RGB components of each pixel inside a region.

+Choosing the color based on the pixel that appears more frequently inside a region will be implemented.

 The program isn't finished yet.